Transparent dark purple Insurte logo

 ETIAS isn’t meant to replace the Schengen visa, and in fact, it can’t.
 It’s purely permission to go into the Schengen area.

-If you’re from the US, UK, Canada, Australia, or another visa-exempt country, you’ll need to get ETIAS approval in order to travel to the Schengen area, which includes these 29 countries:
+If you’re a citizens of the US, UK, Canada, Australia, or another visa-exempt country, you’ll need to get ETIAS approval in order to travel to the Schengen area, which includes these 29 countries:

 Austria, Belgium, Bulgaria, Croatia, The Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherland, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 Cyprus as well.